telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-mergedcell.md

 * To copy the default style of the control and modify it.

->To learn how to modify the default GridViewMergedCell style, please refer to the [Modifying Default Styles]({%slug gridview-modifying-default-styles%}) article.
+>To learn how to modify the default __GridViewMergedCell__ style, please refer to the [Modifying Default Styles]({%slug gridview-modifying-default-styles%}) article.

 >The __GridViewMergedCell__ is located in the __Telerik.Windows.Controls.GridView__ namespace of the __Telerik.Windows.Controls.GridView__ assembly.

->__GridViewMergedCell uses Triggers__, not VisualStateManager's states to apply property values based on specified conditions.
+>__GridViewMergedCell uses Triggers__, not VisualStateManager's states, to apply property values based on specified conditions.

 You can apply a style to the merged cells, similar to: